 I have completed my application materials but I am still awaiting a response from one of my referees.
 Can I still submit my application?

 A. While we would prefer for all the application materials to be submitted in a single document, we will accept references sent to us directly by your referee via separate cover provided they arrive prior to the application deadline.
 References received late may not be considered by the panel and this could adversely affect your application.

-Q. Is it possible to amend our application materials once they have been submitted on Decision Desk?
+Is it possible to amend our application materials once they have been submitted on Embark?

-Q. I am applying for more than one Junior Fellowship programme.
-Does this mean that I have to submit two separate applications on Decision Desk and pay the fee twice?
+I am applying for more than one Junior Fellowship programme.
+Does this mean that I have to submit two separate applications on Embark and pay the fee twice?

-A. Yes, you will be required to submit two separate applications on Decision Desk as well as pay two separate fees via the online shop as you are applying to audition for two separate panels.
+A. Yes, you will be required to submit two separate applications on Embark as well as pay two separate fees via the online shop as you are applying to audition for two separate panels.